 The final decisions about building plans must be informed by previous investments, current resource constraints, and shifting enrollment patterns

-- 12 high school programs on the east side have been newly constructed or renovated since 2002. - Enrollment forecasts suggest that the east side will have ~7100 excess seats in high school buildings in 2022-2023.
+- 12 high school programs on the east side are in buildings newly constructed or renovated since 2002. - Enrollment forecasts suggest that the east side will have ~7100 excess seats in high school buildings in 2022-2023.